monyratha/ip-location-lookup-tool/README.md

 # IP Location Lookup Tool

 This Flask web application lets you look up location information for individual IP addresses or bulk process CSV files containing an IP column named `client_ip`.
 Results are cached in a local SQLite database and summarized on a statistics page.
+You can also configure connections to MySQL databases and fetch IPs directly from any table.

 ## Setup